dtkdt100/receive_whatsapp_chat/README.md

 to call `disableShareReceiving()` when you don't want to receive chats anymore or close the app.

 Note: when you export a chat from WhatsApp, it is best to be in English.

-## Include media (currently only images are supported and Android only)

-In order to include media in the exported chat, follow the steps below:
-1. In WhatsApp chose INCLUDE MEDIA in the export options.
-2. Call `enableReceivingChatWithMedia()` in your app.
-3. To check if the message is an image message, call `isImage()` in the `MessageContent` class.
-4. To get an image Widget, call `getImage()` in the `ChatContent` class, and pass the image message.
-It will return ui.Image, to display it use `RawImage` class.
-See example below.

-Note: When you choose to include media in the exported chat, WhatsApp cuts some of the media and chat, if it's too big.

 # Full Example